2.4 Greece at war -T-

 Ancient warfare

-Not everyone could become hoplite.
-Only citizens who had enough money to buy their own equipment.
-So poor people and slaves were never hoplites.
+• Not everyone could become hoplite. > Only citizens who had enough money to buy their own equipment. > which two groups could never be hoplites?

 Who were the Persians?